matthewvowels1/Causal_Transformer/README.md

 TODO:
 - [DONE] Make DAG a networkx object
-- Change losses and predictions
+- [DONE] Write function which tracks per variable loss
+- [DONE] plot per variable loss
 - [DONE] based on the networkX object, find topological ordering of the variables
 - [DONE] we need a variable type-based losses (e.g. BCE for binary vars, MSE for continuous vars) using the var_types variable
-- Any variables with zero ordering can have their losses masked (can't predict something which has no parents)
+- [DONE] Any variables with zero ordering can have their losses masked (can't predict something which has no parents)
 - find a solution to deal with variables which have the same topological position in the causal ordering
 - find a solution for intervening on multiple variables simultaneously (taking a list of intervention nodes)
 - get the model to predict all positions in the causal ordering (as in a regular transformer)